freshjuice-dev/freshjuice.dev/_content/privacy.md

 ## Children

-This Website is not intended for children under 13.
-We do not knowingly collect data from children.
+This Website and our services are **not intended for individuals under the age of 18**.
+We do not knowingly collect or process personal data from anyone under 18 years of age.

+If you are under 18, please do not use this Website or provide any personal information.
+If we learn that we have inadvertently collected data from a minor, we will promptly delete it.

 ---